 I’m the developer of the sageopt python page.

 I’m a member of CVXPY‘s core development team.
-My contributions include the current MOSEK interface, improvements to continuous-integration tools, automated code deployments, testing enhancements, a “support function” atom, and more efficient conic-forms for SDP-representable constraints.
+My contributions include the current MOSEK interface, improvements to continuous-integration tools, code deployments, testing enhancements, a “support function” atom, more efficient conic-forms for SDP-representable constraints, and a dualization procedure.